livseibert5/SlogoParser/doc/DESIGN.md

 Rachel - I worked on the backend of the project with Livia.
 I collaborate with her on any issues she was having with the parser and also worked on the commands, handlers and rest of backend.

+Jessica - I worked on the frontend of the project with Montana.
+I handled the frontend external API, which involved syncing information with backend using observables, also well as miscellaneous frontend internal pieces.

 ## Design Goals

 The main goal of the back end design was to make the functionality as extensible as possible.
 We inferred